How can you enrich your understanding with word or phrase studies?

 Don't worry.
 I will identify the various words and their significance.

 Our examination of love’s character will involve studying Greek words and phrases, which can sometimes be tricky.
-Too often, words and phrases are defined in isolation from their context resulting in meaning being twisted to suit the reader’s agenda.
+Too often, words and phrases are defined in isolation from their context resulting in the meaning being twisted to suit the reader’s agenda.
 So, this is where the ripple effect can help you.

 "What's the ripple effect?"